stackbit-projects/lingomap-8b03c/content/pages/index.md

       *   Get directions by train between cities

+      *   Get a taxi card with translations for showing to cab drivers

       *   Browse search categories to discover something new

       *   Different map types including satellite imagery and the Chinese